Is Family Counseling Right For Us?

-- Financial disagreements & hardship: Simply living is expensive.
-Add children to the mix, and the costs are exorbitant!
+- Financial Disagreements & Hardship: Simply living is expensive.
+Add children into the mix, and the costs are exorbitant!
 Learn how to set limits to the piggy bank of mom and dad, reach a consensus with your spouse about your collective spending budget, and learn how to say “No” to that one family member / friend whom we all have …

-- Divorce & Blended Families (when a new family is blended together through the remarriage of one or both spouses): how to break the news of your separation to the kids and supporting children through the grieving process; reduction of chaos: how to reorganize everyday life and effective parenting when you live separately; learning how to navigate remarriage and the nuances of blending together two dissimilar family units
+- Divorce & Blended Families (Blended family definition: When a new family is blended together through the remarriage of one or both spouses): How to break the news of your separation to the kids and supporting children through the grieving process; Reduction of chaos: How to reorganize everyday life and parent effectively when you live separately; Learning how to navigate remarriage and the nuances of blending together two dissimilar family units

-- Parent vs. Adolescent Conflict: from the terrible twos to the teenage years: how to escape parenting without acquiring a body count; recognizing warning signs that your child may be in crisis; striking a balance between empowering your adolescent to make their own decisions and instituting firm boundaries
+- Parent vs. Adolescent Conflict: From the terrible twos to the teenage years: How to escape parenting without acquiring a body count; Recognizing the warning signs that your child may be in crisis; Striking a balance between empowering your adolescent to make their own decisions and instituting firm boundaries

-- Academic/Behavioral problems of a child in school: Learn how to spot the warning signs of ADHD, intellectual/developmental disabilities, dyslexia, and specific learning disorders; help your child to self-motivate vs. self-defeat in the classroom; and address problematic opposition from your child toward his educator (or vice versa)
+- Academic/Behavioral Problems: Learn how to spot the warning signs of ADHD, intellectual/developmental disabilities, dyslexia, and specific learning disorders; help your child to self-motivate vs. self-defeat in the classroom; and address problematic opposition from your child toward his educator

-- Differences in core values & beliefs: liberal vs. conservative, Christian vs. atheist, LGBTQ+ vs. alignment with a culture that disapproves of gender and sexual minorities … The list of potential discrepancies is endless! – but divergent views don’t have to drive a wedge into your familial relationship: Learn how to achieve common ground without knocking each other down.
+- Core Values & Beliefs: Liberal vs. conservative, Christian vs. atheist, LGBTQ+ vs. alignment with a culture that disapproves of gender and sexual minorities … The list of potential discrepancies is endless! – but divergent views don’t have to drive a wedge into your familial relationship: Learn how to achieve common ground without knocking each other down.